Location Sketching in Watercolour : an Urban Sketching Workshop with Shari Blaukopf

 - create vignettes and multi-sketch page layouts enhanced with hand-lettering

-Site location: Almonte.
+Site location: Outdoor locations to be determined.
 In the event of inclement weather, the workshop will take place in the KAC studio on Cameron Harvey Drive.